CWood-sdf/Maple/README.md

 ### Operators

-the currently used operators and their precedence can be found in Maple/AST.cpp (aka not all operators are actually implemented yet)
+the currently used operators and their precedence can be found in cpp/Maple/AST.cpp (or rust/src/lexer.rs) (aka not all operators are actually implemented yet)

 ## Future plans